yudong-94/personal-website/blogs/MOOCList.md

 ### edX Courses

+[edX](http://courses.edx.org) is another awesome MOOC platform.
+According to my own experience, the courses I have taken on edX is more intensive and compresensive than the ones on Coursera.
+(Sure this could be biased due to the small sample size.)

 Courses | Topics |Time | Notes
 :-------|--------|-----|:------
 [Introduction to Computer Science and Programming Using Python](https://courses.edx.org/courses/course-v1:MITx+6.00.1x_9+2T2016/course/)|Computer Science|July 2016|A comprehensive and intensive introduction course to Python by MIT.
 It covers topics including basic grammar, functions, recursion, debugging tools, algorithm efficiency & search algorithms, classes & oop, and trees.|